hq9000/py_blender_room/README.md

 ## Motivation
 I once had a need to create a 3D model of an empty room.
 The model would consist of some walls with windows, a floor and a ceiling.
 It was chosen to build it using Blender (https://www.blender.org/) a beautiful cross-platform and free 3D software.
-Moreover, I chose not to create a model "with a mouse", but to program it with Blender's python API.
+Moreover, I chose not to create a model "with a mouse", but to program it with the Blender's python API.

-As a result, py-blender-room was born, hence the "room" in the name.
+As a result, py-blender-room was born, hence the "room" in its name.

 ## How To

-py-blender-room offers a workflow to create models and open them in blender.
+py-blender-room offers a workflow to create models and open them in Blender.
 Individual models, called `projects`, reside in `projects` package.

 The initial project, named `room1`, can be found there.
 The more models I (or anyone else) need to create, the more sub-packages will appear there.